Stefan-101/Computation-Theory-Emulators/README.md

 ```

 ### Context-Free Grammar Emulator (CFG):
-See CFG/examples/cfg1.config for a CFG input example.
+See `CFG/examples/cfg1.config` for a CFG input example.
+The emulator will generate strings based on the CFG rules (which are chosen randomly if multiple rules apply at any point).
+The output of the emulator is not deterministic (i.e. it may vary between runs).

 __Example usage:__